microsoft/FluidFramework/packages/dds/tree/docs/data-model/README.md

 #### Id

-The SharedTree data model supports durable references to tree nodes via a special *id* field.
+The SharedTree data model optionally supports durable references to tree nodes via a special *id* field.
-The *id* field is used by SharedTree to provide a bidirectional *id* ⟷ *node* index that provides efficient lookup of nodes by id.
+When present, the *id* field is used by SharedTree to provide a bidirectional *id* ⟷ *node* index that provides efficient lookup of nodes by their id.
 This is the underlying building block for features like "share link" URLs and graph-like references within the tree.
+Because there is a cost to maintaining with the *id* ⟷ *node* index, the application may choose which nodes are assigned ids.

 ## JSON Comparison